 Beyond α-helix and β-sheet - detect changes in secondary and tertiary structure

-Today’s Chirascan CD spectrometers contribute to a deeper understanding of biomolecular characteristics, mechanisms and interactions by revealing far more about changes in higher order structure (HOS).
+Today’s Chirascan circular dichroism spectrometers contribute to a deeper understanding of biomolecular characteristics, mechanisms and interactions by revealing far more about changes in higher order structure (HOS).

 Analyzing proteins in solution reveals changes to their structural and thermodynamic properties.
 Application examples include: